 Having attended Shrewsbury School he completed his law degree in Nottingham and somehow managed to win the Trent Law Journal Prize in the process.

-Patrick started his legal training in Shrewsbury then moved to Birmingham and later returned to Shropshire.
+Patrick started his legal training in Shrewsbury then moved to Birmingham, qualified as a Solicitor in 1986, and later returned to Shropshire.

 Patrick is a former Deputy Coroner for Mid and North Shropshire and past President of the Shropshire Law Society for which he was Honorary Secretary for 12 years.

 Patrick is Company Secretary for the Shropshire Chamber of Commerce and sits on the Executive Committee of the Shropshire Horticultural Society who run the Shrewsbury Flower Show.
 He currently chairs the show’s Catering and Trade Committee.

 His commercial workload involves complex contractual issues, interpretation of contractual provisions, company related litigation and property claims.